The closest ally of the built environment is its unbuilt counterpart- nature.

 5. Green Surfaces

-Green roofs and green walls are living elements that infuse structures with vibrant vegetation, offering a myriad of benefits.
+Green roofs and green walls are living elements that infuse structures with vibrant vegetation, offering a myriad of passive building design benefits.
 Green roofs provide thermal insulation, reducing heat absorption and mitigating urban heat islands.
 Moreover, they manage stormwater runoff, reducing strain on drainage systems.
 Additionally, living walls contribute to improved indoor air quality while adding a touch of natural elegance.
 Through these living design elements, passive design strategies forge a profound connection between the built environment and the surrounding ecosystem.

 6. Waterbody